 We now turn to function partition.
 If we knew in advance how many keys are less than the pivot, partition could simply copy elements with key values less than the pivot to the low end of the array, and elements with larger keys to the high end.
 Because we do not know in advance how many keys are less than the pivot, we use a clever algorithm that moves indices inwards from the ends of the subarray, swapping values as necessary until the two indices meet.
-Here is a Java implementation for the partition step:
+Figure 7.12 shows a Java implementation for the partition step.

-Figure 7.8 illustrates partition.
-Initially, variables 1 and r are immediately outside the actual bounds of the subarray being partitioned.
-Each pass through the outer do loop moves the counters 1 and r inwards, until eventually they meet.
+Figure 7.13 illustrates partition.
+Initially, variables $\mathbf{1}$ and $\mathbf{r}$ are immediately outside the actual bounds of the subarray being partitioned.
+Each pass through the outer do loop moves the counters $\mathbf{1}$ and $\mathbf{r}$ inwards, until eventually they meet.
 Note that at each iteration of the inner while loops, the bounds are moved prior to checking against the pivot value.
 This ensures that progress is made by each while loop, even when the two values swapped on the last iteration of the do loop were equal to the pivot.
-Also note the check that r > 1 in the second while loop.
-This ensures that r does not run off the low end of the partition in the case where the pivot is the least value in that partition.
-Function partition returns the first index of the right partition so that the subarray bound for the recursive calls to qsort can be determined.
-Figure 7.9 illustrates the complete Quicksort algorithm.
+Also note the check that $\mathbf{r} > \mathbf{1}$ in the second while loop.
+This ensures that $\mathbf{r}$ does not run off the low end of the partition in the case

+Sec.
+7.5 Quicksort 239